An unusual and terribly unfortunate

 off the wheel to cover up, and the car crashed and flipped.
 The backseat

-prankster was killed, and several other passengers in the car were injured.
+killed, and several other passengers in the car were injured.

 One of the injured backseat passengers then sued the driver.
 New York media

 had a field day, covering the story with all types of sophomoric wordplay